-Minimum Expected Grades (MEG)
+Minimum Aspirational Grades (MAG)

 Robust target setting is key to ensuring that teachers and students know and achieve their potential.
-Students are provided with a Minimum Expected Grade (MEG) at the start of their course, usually after October half term.
-The MEG is based on the student's average achievement at GCSE (level 2).
-We have high aspirations for our students and the MEGs reflect this.
+Students are provided with a Minimum Aspirational Grade (MAG) at the start of their course.
+The MAG is based on the student's average achievement at GCSE (level 2).
+We have high aspirations for our students and the MAGs reflect this.

-- Level 3 subjects (A levels and level 3 vocational): MEGs are calculated using a national data set that reflects the progress made by students in the top 25% of schools and colleges.
-This means that MEGs are, therefore, aspirational. - GCSE Maths and English: we expect students to make at least one grade progress.
-For instance, if a student has achieved a grade 3 at GCSE the previous year then the MEG would be a grade 4 - Level 2 BTEC courses, the MEG for almost all students is a Merit.
+- Level 3 subjects (A levels and level 3 vocational): MAGs are calculated using a national data set that reflects the progress made by students in the top 25% of schools and colleges.
+This means that MAGs are, therefore, aspirational. - GCSE Maths and English: The MAG for almost all students is a 4.
+We expect students to make at least one grade progress.
+For instance, if a student has achieved a grade 3 at GCSE the previous year then we would expect them to achieve a grade 4. - Level 2 BTEC courses: The MAG for almost all students is a Merit.

-Academic Monitoring Reports (AMRs) are sent to parents/carers for all students in November and March for upper sixth and foundation programme students with a parents/carers consultation evening in December and in December, February and June for lower sixth students with a parents/carers consultation evening in March.
+Academic Monitoring Reports (AMRs) are sent to parents/carers for all students in December and April for upper sixth and foundation programme students with a parents/carers consultation evening in December and in December, April and June/July for lower sixth students with a parents/carers consultation evening in April/May.
 Either side of these dates each student's performance is regularly monitored and, where progress appears to be falling below minimum expectations, students may be directed to additional learning activities, including independent learning, so they can improve their grade.

-MEGs are grades which are set for students at the beginning of their course; all in-year assessments and progress monitoring are mapped against these targets.
-It should be recognised that MEGs are 'end of course grades' so students may not yet be achieving the MEG.
+MAGs are grades which are set for students at the beginning of their course; all in-year assessments and progress monitoring are mapped against these targets.
+It should be recognised that MAGs are 'end of course grades' so students may not yet be achieving the MAG.